 - dogs can be trained much quicker than cats.

 Australia has one of the highest rates of pet ownership in the world, with more households now having a cat and/or a dog than those having a child.

 It doesn’t matter if you love dogs or cats, RACQ Pet Insurance

 can make your life easier when your pet gets sick or injured.
 Plus, you’ll enjoy all the benefits of being a member of Queensland’s largest club.

 Get a Pet Insurance quote Find out more about RACQ Membership

 Insurance products (excluding Travel Insurance and the Life and Income Protection Insurance suite of products) are issued by RACQ Insurance Limited ABN 50 009 704 152 (RACQ).
 Conditions, limits and exclusions apply.
 This is general advice only and may not be right for you.
 This information does not take your personal objectives, circumstances or needs into account.
-Read the PDS and applicable Supplementary PDS before making a purchase decision on this product.
+Read the PDS and any applicable Supplementary PDS before making a purchase decision on this product.
 You can also access our Target Market Determinations on this website.